LukasKratochvila/TDT4265_AdaIN/README.md

 - `inceptionv3`,
 - `VGG19` and
 - `VGG19B` (the uncropped VGG19).

 When `--dec` is given, `--dec_w` should point to a .pth weights file that fits this architecture.
 The default is `VGG19` and `./weights/vgg_normalised.pth`, which is the pretrained model from the original implementation.
+Note: If you want to use the uncropped encoder, you must also uncomment the last two blocks in the encoder, as well as set the number of blocks from 4 to 6.
+This must be done in file `./networks/net.py`, There is currently no command-line option for this.
 ### Training
 For a list of all options, type:
 ```sh